 A malicious network under a C&C server's control is called a botnet and the network nodes that belong to the botnet are sometimes referred to as zombies.
 In a traditional botnet, the bots are infected with a Trojan horse and use Internet Relay Chat (IRC) to communicate with a central C&C server.
 These botnets were often used to distribute spam or malware and gather misappropriated information, such as credit card numbers.

 Popular botnet topologies include:

-- Star topology - the bots are organised around a central server.
+- Star topology - the bots are organized around a central server.

 - Multi-server topology - there are multiple C&C servers for redundancy.

 - Hierarchical topology - multiple C&C servers are organized into tiered groups.

 - Random topology - coopted computers communicate as a peer-to-peer botnet (P2P botnet).